 Five of the sections were higher than the normal ones and was combined into one large room with a stage in one end, and fitted with old movie theater chairs that could seat 100 persons.
 The cloth used to reupholster the old chairs was donated to the project.
 This area properly used would pay for the whole project.
 After 1998 this exhibition was removed.

-In the back ground a huge composite satellite photo of the world.
+In the background, a huge composite satellite photo of the planet earth seen from space, with no borders.
 We used this instead if a map when we were detailing the sailing route and explaining world history and connecting dots.
 The same satellite photo and a number of close-up's - one per destination - was used on our first Internet project website for the 'virtual tour' exhibition.

 The Shipyard Terra Nova.
 At this time the keel is in place, in part covered by the yellow tarpaulin on the slip way.